Yale-BIDS-Chen-Lab/medical-rag/README.md

-# medical-rag
+# Repository for the implementation of a medical Retrieval-Augmented Generation (RAG) system

-Repository for the implementation of a medical Retrieval-Augmented Generation (RAG) system.
+This repository will be updated soon.